 Some commands may have specified times when all or portions of the command can take leave at the same time.
 This is sometimes referred to as “block leave” and may happen before or after a deployment or during a holiday period.
 Commonly, block leave time is allowed during the summer and Christmas holidays, and before and after deployments.

 Learn about the latest benefits, programs and resources available to service members and families through the Military OneSource eNewsletters.

 How to request leave

 The service member must be sure to notify the command when beginning their approved leave, often called “checking out” on leave and when returning from leave, “checking in.”
-The policies and procedures for checking out and checking in vary between commands and may include being physically present, telephonic or electronic notification.
+The policies and procedures for checking out and checking in vary between commands and may include being physically present or using telephonic and electronic notification.